OfS Governance Framework

 Returns: The Data Assurance Group, which has appropriate data capability, oversees the submission of quality checked data returns to OfS and HESA.

-The Council Secretariat has responsibility for monitoring compliance by the responsible individual and ensuring that there are no gaps.
+The Planning and Council Secretariat has responsibility for monitoring compliance by the responsible individual and ensuring that there are no gaps.
 This is done by way of ongoing review and updating throughout the year, combined with a full annual review.
 The annual review includes obtaining confirmation from the responsible individuals that the University remains compliant in respect of the conditions that they are responsible for.
 The website is updated on an ongoing basis and following the annual review.

 Returns: The Data Assurance Group reports to the Planning and Resource Allocation Committee (PRAC) and PRAC reports on to Council.